History of Zanzibar: Early Trade Routes

 Traders began to settle in small numbers on Zanzibar in the late 11th or 12th century, intermarrying with the indigenous Africans.
 Eventually a hereditary ruler (known as the Mwenyi Mkuu or Jumbe), emerged among the Hadimu.
 A similar ruler, called the Sheha, was set up among the Tumbatu.
 Neither had much power, but they helped solidify the ethnic identity of their respective peoples.

 The Yemeni built the earliest mosque in the Southern Hemisphere in Kizimkazi, the southernmost village in Unguja.
 A kufic inscription on its mihrab bears the date AH 500, i.e. 1107 AD.

 Many villages consisted of lineage groups.

 Portuguese rule

 Vasco da Gama's visit in 1499 marked the beginning of European influence.
-In 1503 or 1504, Zanzibar became part of the Portuguese Empire when Captain Ruy Lourenço Ravasco Marques landed and demanded and received tribute from the sultan in exchange for peace.
+In 1503 or 1504, Zanzibar became part of the Portuguese Empire when Captain Ruy Lourenço Ravasco Marques landed and demanded and received tribute from the sultan, whose name goes unrecorded, in exchange for peace.
 Zanzibar remained a possession of Portugal for almost two centuries.